 Wow.
 A recent sale on eBay is truly shocking.
 Ready?
 That makes one of us because we’re not. $85,100.
 What on earth?
 Truly amazing.
 That’s in the territory of some of the most valuable LeBron James cards ever sold.
 That dragon sure must know how to ball.
 Now to be fair, that was for a First Edition LOB PSA 10 gem mint.
 Don’t have $80,000 lying under your couch cushions?
 A PSA 9 will only cost you around $15,000.
 Oh and by the way, this card was once listed for over 45 MILLION yen (that’s over $400,000 if you don’t feel like pulling out the currency converter).
 Fly on dragon, fly on.

-Des Volstgalph Ultra Rare Shonen Jump Prize (Find it on eBay)
+Des Volstgalph Ultra Rare Shonen Jump Prize (Check Price)

 An ungraded version of this super rare dragon-like fiend sold for almost $10,000 recently.
 Can you imagine the price it would have commanded if it were a 10 grade?
 Let’s just say the Blue-Eyes Dragon would have had a run for its money for the title of most valuable YuGiOh sold in 2020.